4dboard/Proxy-yxorP/docs/classes/PhpParser/Comment.md

 public getReformattedText(): mixed|string
 ```

-"Reformatted" here means that we try to clean up the whitespace at the
-starts of the lines.
-This is necessary because we receive the comments
+"Reformatted" here means that we try to clean up the whitespace at the starts of the lines.
+This is necessary because we
-without trailing whitespace on the first line, but with trailing whitespace
+receive the comments without trailing whitespace on the first line, but with trailing whitespace on all subsequent
-on all subsequent lines.
+lines.

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')